mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 drops the error rate by 10-fold over not trimming the sequences.
-In addition, we will remove any sequence where the longest homopolymer is greater than 8 nt and if it contains an ambiguous base call (i.e. an
+In addition, we will remove any sequence where the longest homopolymer is greater than 8 nt and if it contains an ambiguous base call (i.e. an "N").
-\"N\").

     mothur > trim.seqs(fasta=stool.fasta, oligos=stool.oligos, qfile=stool.qual, maxambig=0, maxhomop=8, flip=T, bdiffs=1, pdiffs=2, qwindowaverage=35, qwindowsize=50, processors=2)

-![Distribution of sequence lengths following trim.seqs step and can be found in stool.trim.fasta.summary](StoolTrimmedSeqLength.jpg "Distribution of sequence lengths following trim.seqs step and can be found in stool.trim.fasta.summary")
+![Distribution of sequence lengths following trim.seqs step and can be found in stool.trim.fasta.summary]({{site.bucket}}/wiki/stooltrimmedseqlength.jpg)

 This will generate several files - stool.trim.fasta, stool.scrap.fasta,
 and stool.groups.
 We are interested in the \*trim\* and \*groups file for our downstream processing.
-Let\'s see what the stool.trim.fasta and stool.scrap.fasta files look like:
+Let's see what the stool.trim.fasta and stool.scrap.fasta files look like:

     mothur > summary.seqs(fasta=stool.trim.fasta)